 Always check the web site for any last minute changes to ride details.

 As a guide, the average moving pace of rides is as follows

 - Moderate pace is 10-12 miles/hour

 - Brisk pace is 12-14 miles/hour

 The above speeds are intended as a guide and may vary, for example according to the weather and the number of hills.
-They are the ‘rolling average’ speed for rides, and do not take into account any stops during the ride.
+They are the moving-average speed for rides so do not take into account any stops during the ride.

 Most Sunday rides are day rides, starting typically anywhere between 08:30 and 10:00.
 Some will stop for coffee around 11:00 and others just for lunch.
 Other rides will aim to return to Reading for lunch time.
 In the winter months all rides aim to get back before dark, and tend to be of a shorter distance than rides in the summer.

 They typically range in distance from 20-100 miles (return distance to Reading).
 We aim never to leave anybody behind, but it is less stressful if you choose a ride with a pace and distance that you will be comfortable with.

 The Tuesday rides are sociable weekly gatherings, meeting normally at noon in a nominated rural pub, for lunch.
 Riders make their own way to and from the pub, although informal groups often form and ride together and some may use trains to help get to more distant venues.